yash-goyal-0910/P2P-ISDN-call-tracer/readme.md

-# **WhatsApp IP Tracker Tool**
+# **P2P ISDN Call Tracker Tool**

-This project is an **educational tool** designed to help cybersecurity enthusiasts understand how **peer-to-peer (P2P) communication** works during WhatsApp voice or video calls.
+This project is an **educational tool** designed to help cybersecurity enthusiasts understand how **peer-to-peer (P2P) communication** works during ISDN voice or video calls.
 It demonstrates how public IP addresses can be exposed when P2P connections are used.

-When making WhatsApp voice or video calls, the app typically prioritizes direct **peer-to-peer (P2P)** communication to minimize latency and improve call quality.
+When making ISDN voice or video calls, the app typically prioritizes direct **peer-to-peer (P2P)** communication to minimize latency and improve call quality.
 By avoiding relay servers, both devices exchange their **public IP addresses** directly.
 However, this mechanism could lead to **IP address exposure**, which, in malicious hands, could be used for reconnaissance or other attacks.

-This project aims to capture network traffic on a local network, filter out packets related to WhatsApp calls, and extract the public IP addresses of the devices participating in the call.
+This project aims to capture network traffic on a local network, filter out packets related to ISDN calls, and extract the public IP addresses of the devices participating in the call.

 ---

 ## **🌟 Motivation**

-- **Understanding WhatsApp P2P Calling**: WhatsApp's calling feature avoids using a relay server to reduce latency, relying on P2P communication.
+- **Understanding ISDN P2P Calling**: ISDN's calling feature avoids using a relay server to reduce latency, relying on P2P communication.
 This means the two participating devices must share their **public IP addresses**.
 - **IP Exposure Risks**: While P2P improves performance, exposing public IPs can lead to potential security risks:
   - **Reconnaissance**: Malicious actors can use the IP to locate users geographically or identify their ISPs.
   - **Denial-of-Service (DoS) Attacks**: IP addresses can be targeted in DoS or DDoS attacks.